I was born in Krugersdorp in 1967.

 I plan the composition of the painting, but I use colours on instinct and feeling.
 I seldom plan what colours I’m going to use.
 That goes for technique as well – “it just happens on the canvas”.

 I think every painter has an emotional connection to their art.
-I have a string emotional connection to every painting.
+I have a strong emotional connection to every painting.
 To me a clean canvas is like a new born baby.
 I see the potential, the opportunity and the sense of a new start.
 As I work on the painting, it comes alive – “grows up” until it reaches maturity.

 I do not consider painting a job but would rather say it’s a lifestyle.
 In everything I see around me, I see a potential painting.
 I look at everything differently.
 I notice shadows, compositions and perspective.
-I use to look but now I see and painting is my glasses.

 My art is decorative but I aim to capture a piece of history before it’s gone forever.